ilex-paraguariensis/yerbamate/README.md

 ## Integration

 To integrate Maté with your project, you might only need to move a few files to your project directory.
-Your project is now integrated with Maté, and with a experiment configuration file, you can use mate commands to train and evaluate your models. ()
+Mate enforcers modularity and seperation of models, trainers and data processing.
+With a experiment configuration file, you can use mate commands to train and evaluate your models.

 ```bash
 Mate enforcers modularity and seperation of models, trainers and data processing.
 An empty project looks like this: